Table of Contents

-The Canon EOS M50 Mark II is a mirrorless camera with an APS-C sensor that is small and easy to use.
+The Canon M50 Mark II is a mirrorless camera with an APS-C sensor that is small and easy to use.
 It has a resolution of 24MP.
-It offers just minor improvements over its predecessor, yet it does so at a competitive price, while still providing appealing ergonomics and excellent image quality.
+It offers minor improvements over its predecessor but at a competitive price while still providing appealing ergonomics and excellent image quality.
 Autofocus enhancements, vertical video shooting, and the option to live stream to YouTube straight from the camera, provided that it has a strong enough Wi-Fi connection, are among the new features.

-The Canon EOS M50 Mark II has finally arrived, and it appears to be a quite unusual camera on paper.
-Its 24.1-megapixel picture sensor, Digic 8 processor, 2.36-million-dot electronic viewfinder, and a 3-inch touchscreen are all recognizable features.
+The Canon EOS M50 Mark II has finally arrived, and it appears to be a pretty unusual camera on paper.
+However, its 24.1-megapixel picture sensor, Digic 8 processor, 2.36-million-dot electronic viewfinder, and a 3-inch touchscreen are all recognizable features.

 The rationale for this is understandable.
 Both internally and cosmetically, the Canon EOS M50 Mark II is essentially identical to the original Canon EOS M50.
 The Canon EOS M50 Mark II is the successor of the Canon EOS M50.
-The same hardware, the same ergonomics, the same sensor, and virtually everything else is the same.
-It’s a significant step up from Canon’s entry-level EOS M200 model, but the original was a significant step up as well.
+The same hardware, ergonomics, sensor, and virtually everything else are the same.
+It’s a significant step up from Canon’s entry-level EOS M200 model, but the original was also a considerable step up.

 So, what distinguishes Mark II from the other models?
-Even if it’s not a significant sum, it might make a significant impact depending on what you want to do with your camera.
-There is little value for stills photographers, but there is a huge gain for video photographers and content creators.
-However, there is one major caveat: you must be a content producer in order to benefit from this.
+Even if it’s not a significant sum, it might significantly impact what you want to do with your camera.
+There is little value for still photographers, but there is a massive gain for video photographers and content creators.
+However, one major caveat is that you must be a content producer to benefit from this.

 Body and Handling

-The EOS M50 Mark II is designed in the manner of a mini-DSLR, and despite its small size, the grip is robust and comfortable to hold.
-The controls for the camera are nearly identical to those of its predecessor.
+The EOS M50 Mark II is designed like a mini-DSLR, and despite its small size, the grip is robust and comfortable to hold.
+In addition, the controls for the camera are nearly identical to those of its predecessor.
 Located on the upper right-hand side of the camera’s body, the control dial, shutter button, record button, and M-Fn are all easily accessible.

 The rest of the camera’s controls are located along the right back side of the camera.
-Their size and proximity to one another mean that in many circumstances it is just quicker to modify your settings using the touchscreen; this is especially true with the little video record button, which sits flush with the camera’s body.
-The touchscreen on the camera makes it easier to record video than it was previously.
+Their size and proximity to one another mean it is quicker to modify your settings using the touchscreen; this is especially true with the little video record button, which sits flush with the camera’s body.
+In addition, the touchscreen on the camera makes it easier to record video than it was previously.
 A standard organization seen in other Canon EOS cameras is followed by the menu system, which makes navigation simple.

-The M50 Mark II’s touchscreen is bright and snappy, and it’s easy to use.
-When we were shooting in broad sunlight, we found that the touchscreen interface was simple to use and navigate through the menu options.
-The fact that it’s completely articulated means that it’s a flexible instrument for taking video footage.
-In terms of brightness and clarity, the 2.36 million-dot EVF is excellent, and it performs as promised.
+The M50 Mark II’s touchscreen is bright, snappy, and easy to use.
+While shooting in broad sunlight, we found the touchscreen interface simple to use and navigate the menu options.
+The fact that it’s thoroughly articulated means that it’s a flexible instrument for taking video footage.
+The 2.36 million-dot EVF is excellent and performs as promised in terms of brightness and clarity.
 Because you can use the touchscreen to place your AF point while your eye is still focused on the viewfinder, it is really convenient.

-It includes an eTTL pop-up flash built in, which is enough for fill lighting, and a hot shoe that lets you attach a more powerful external flash to the M50 Mark II as well.
-The camera is equipped with a 3.5mm microphone jack, as well as micro-HDMI and USB Micro-B ports that run along the side.
+It includes an eTTL pop-up flash built-in, enough for fill lighting, and a hot shoe that lets you attach a more powerful external flash to the M50 Mark II.
+In addition, the camera is equipped with a 3.5mm microphone jack and micro-HDMI and USB Micro-B ports running along the side.
 Unfortunately, there is no headphone jack for monitoring audio levels while the video is being recorded, but this is quite normal for cameras in this price range in this category.

-Because of its large grip, the M50 Mark II is quite comfortable to shoot with, despite the fact that it is incredibly light-weight and tiny in comparison.
+Because of its large grip, the M50 Mark II is quite comfortable to shoot with, even those lightweight and tiny.
 It has a CIPA rating of 305 photographs per charge, and if you are solely shooting still shots, we found that the battery life was adequate for a day or more of photo-centric activities.
-If you want to shoot a lot of video, you will want to carry an extra battery with you because the battery drains quickly when shooting video.
-Also, keep in mind that USB charging is not supported on this device.
+However, if you want to shoot a lot of videos, you will want to carry an extra battery because the storm drains quickly when shooting videos.
+Also, remember that USB charging is not supported on this device.

 The focusing capacity of the EOS M50 Mark II is one of the most significant enhancements to the camera.
-However, while the camera has the same fundamental autofocus mechanism as the previous model, the Mark II includes face and eye tracking for both stills and video while taking stills.
-During our time with the M50 Mark II, we discovered that the eye tracking function performed admirably, even while photographing rapidly moving subjects in low light situations.
+However, while the camera has the exact fundamental autofocus mechanism as the previous model, the Mark II includes face and eye tracking for both stills and video while taking stills.
+During our time with the M50 Mark II, we discovered that the eye-tracking function performed admirably, even while photographing rapidly moving subjects in low-light situations.

-However, the new eye detection system is only compatible with human subjects and isn’t quite as accurate as some competing systems; however, you can override it whenever you need to using the touchscreen.
-In addition to making adjustments while your gaze is fixed on the viewfinder, the touch-and-drag focusing option proved to be fairly accurate in our testing.
-Also of note is the fact that you may designate specific sections of the LCD to be active, which prevents you from accidently altering focus with the tip of your nose.
+However, the new eye detection system is only compatible with human subjects and isn’t as accurate as some competing systems; however, you can override it whenever you need to use the touchscreen.
+In addition to making adjustments while your gaze is fixed on the viewfinder, the touch-and-drag focusing option proved pretty accurate in our testing.
+Also of note is that you may designate specific sections of the LCD to be active, preventing you from accidentally altering focus with the tip of your nose.

-Because the camera employs the same sensor as its predecessor, it should come as no surprise that the image quality is nearly comparable across the two models.
-Colorful JPEGs with a pleasing degree of contrast are produced, and in general, the out-of-camera JPEGs required only minor further processing to make them suitable for sharing on social media.
+Because the camera employs the same sensor as its predecessor, it should be no surprise that the image quality is nearly comparable across the two models.
+Colorful JPEGs with a reasonable degree of contrast are produced.
+In general, the out-of-camera JPEGs require only minor further processing to make them suitable for sharing on social media.
 When it comes to editing, Canon’s CR3 Raw format gives you a great deal more freedom than other formats.
 When we looked at raw photographs taken with the M50 Mark II at low ISOs in brightly light circumstances, we didn’t find any concerns with the camera’s ability to properly brighten shadow features in our images to a respectable extent.

-For street photography or recording nighttime activities, the M50 Mark II is an acceptable and discrete option when paired with a prime lens such as the EF-M 22mm F2 or the EF-M 32mm F1.4.
-Photographing candids, traveling, and family portraits with the 15-45mm lens that the M50 Mark II is frequently sold with, the camera demonstrates its exceptional ability to catch candid moments and create beautiful images.
-A big portion of this is due to advancements in autofocus, which have been made throughout time.
-Because of the eye detection feature, it is also a wonderful choice for taking portraits.
+The M50 Mark II is an acceptable and discrete option for street photography or recording nighttime activities when paired with a prime lens such as the EF-M 22mm F2 or the EF-M 32mm F1.4.
+The camera demonstrates its exceptional ability to catch candid moments and create beautiful images by photographing candids, traveling, and family portraits with the 15-45mm lens with which the M50 Mark II is frequently sold.
+Much of this is due to advancements in autofocus, which have been made throughout time.
+Because of the eye detection feature, it is also an excellent choice for taking portraits.

-If you’re taking stills, you can also use an electronic shutter, but it’s only available in one scene mode, titled ‘Silent Shooting,’ which gives you no control over your exposure at all.
+If you’re taking stills, you can also use an electronic shutter, but it’s only available in one scene mode, titled ‘Silent Shooting,’ which gives you no control over your exposure.

-Despite the fact that the EOS M50 Mark II is capable of 4K recording, we believe it is best suited for 1080p capture.
-The 4K/24p footage is substantially truncated, and the camera’s dual-pixel focusing (which is limited to contrast detection) is not available for usage.
-Essentially, this means that the focus is regrettably inaccurate in 4K mode unless you’re quite near to your subject, and the cropping makes it tough to shoot wider-angle scenes or video oneself while holding the camera at arm’s length with the lens.
+Even though the EOS M50 Mark II is capable of 4K recording, we believe it is best suited for 1080p capture.
+The 4K/24p footage is substantially truncated, and the camera’s dual-pixel focusing (limited to contrast detection) is unavailable.
+This means the focus is regrettably inaccurate in 4K mode unless you’re near your subject.
+In addition, the cropping makes it tough to shoot wider-angle scenes or video oneself while holding the camera at arm’s length with the lens.

 You can enable dual pixel focusing, which allows you to employ eye tracking on your subjects, if you’re happy with Full HD / 1080p capture, though.
 This was a feature we found to be incredibly handy throughout our time with the camera.
-In strong lighting settings, the M50 Mark II performed an excellent job of maintaining focus when we were filming performers with it.
-It performed admirably in low light, however we did note that it struggled to distinguish between things when more creative lighting was employed.
+In solid lighting settings, the M50 Mark II performed an excellent job of maintaining focus when we were filming performers with it.
+Likewise, it performed admirably in low light.
+However, we noted that it struggled to distinguish between things when more creative lighting was employed.

 |Body type||SLR-style mirrorless|